spham395/05-Python-Programming/chapter5/object-oriented/oop-terminology-review.md

 **Class**

+* A template for creating user-defined objects.
+Class definitions normally contain method definitions that operate on instances of the class.

-* "Classes provide a means of bundling data and functionality together.
+* Classes provide a means of bundling data and functionality together.
 Creating a new class creates a new type of object, allowing new instances of that type to be made.
 Each class instance can have attributes attached to it for maintaining its state.
-Class instances can also have methods \(defined by its class\) for modifying its state."
+Class instances can also have methods \(defined by its class\) for modifying its state.

 **Class Variable**